Ahmad Ahi

-Ahmad Ahi (احمد آهی; born 1985) is an Iranian footballer who currently plays for Sepidrood in the Iran's Premier Football League.
+Ahmad Ahi (احمد آهی; born 8 April 1985) is an Iranian former footballer.

 Club career

 Ahi started his career with Persepolis Academy.
 In 2006, he was promoted to the first team but never played a game.
 In summer 2011 he joined Malavan and was given the #26 jersey.
 After Alireza Jarahkar was injured, he was used as a regular player, and the club extended his contract for another two years in summer 2012.

 Statistics

 International

 He invited Team Melli in April 2012 by Carlos Queiroz after injury of Siamak Kouroshi, former Naft Tehran F.C. defender.
 He made his debut for national team in 3–0 victory against Mozambique while he used as a substitute.